REFILE-UK Stocks-Factors to watch on Wednesday, Jan. 8

 LONDON Jan 8 Britain's FTSE 100 index is seen opening flat on Wednesday, according to financial bookmakers.

-* The UK blue chip index rose to a one-week high in the previous session, with gains in financial stocks pushing the index towards major technical resistance levels.
+* The UK blue chip index rose the previous session, with gains in financial stocks pushing the index towards major technical resistance levels.
 It closed 24.72 points, or 0.4 percent, higher at 6,755.45 points.

+* J SAINSBURY - The British grocer posted a small rise in underlying sales in its Christmas quarter, though its rate of growth slowed.

+* ASTRAZENECA - The drugmaker has signed a deal with private British biotech company Immunocore to boost its experimental cancer drug pipeline as it seeks to find new medicines to replace those going off patent.

 * GLENCORE XSTRATA - The company's Pasar copper smelter in the Philippines plans to restart as soon as January 15, after being damaged by Typhoon Haiyan in November, two sources said on Wednesday.